 Definition: A Work Breakdown Structure is a hierarchical decomposition of work tasks that need to be performed by project team members to accomplish project goals and objectives and create the required deliverable

-Figure: WBS Sample from SMC Systems Engineering Handbook
+WBS Sample from SMC Systems Engineering Handbook

 The WBS is a means of organizing system development activities based on system and product decompositions.
 It is a product-oriented family tree composed of hardware, software, services, data, and facilities, which result from systems engineering efforts during the development and production of the system and its components, and which completely defines the program.
-The WBS is prepared from both the physical and system architectures, and identifies all necessary products and services needed for the system.
+The WBS is prepared from both the physical and system architectures and identifies all necessary products and services needed for the system.
 This top-down structure provides a continuity of flow down for all tasks.
 Enough levels must be provided to properly define work packages for cost and schedule control purposes.

-The PM with the support of systems engineering develops the first three levels of the program WBS, and to provide contractors with guidance for lower-level WBS development.
-As with most standards and handbooks, use of MIL-HDBK-881 cannot be specified as a contract requirement.
+The PM with the support of systems engineering develops the first three levels of the program WBS, and provides contractors with guidance for lower-level WBS development.
+As with most standards and handbooks, the use of MIL-HDBK-881 cannot be specified as a contract requirement.
 Though WBS development is a systems engineering activity, it impacts costing, scheduling, and budgeting professionals, as well as contracting officers.
 An integrated team representing these Stakeholders is needed to support WBS development.